lesmadeit/lesmadeit/README.md

 ## About Me

-- 🔭 I’m currently  building a Jobsboard project that has a blog incorporated.
-I'm also working on a Polls app intergrated with the Django REST framework
+- 🔭 I’m currently  building a Jobsboard project that has a blog incorporated and uses celery for task scheduling, with rabbitmq as the broker.
-- 🌱 I’m currently learning about task scheduling using Celery

 - 💬 Ask me about web development using Django and Bootstrap
 - 📫 How to reach me: lesmwendwa@gmail.com
 - ⚡ Fun fact: I love playing video games during my free time.